Variable Projection Algorithms: Theoretical Insights and A Novel Approach for Problems with Large Residual: NUMERICAL EXAMPLES

 The transformed data is shown in Fig. \ref{fig:4.4}.

-In this experiment, the initial 450 data points are employed for model training, while the remaining data points are used to evaluate the predictive capability of the estimated model.
-We adopt the mean squared error (MSE) as the evaluation metric, which can be expressed as:
+In this experiment, the {first} 450 data points are employed for model training, while the remaining data points are served for assessing the model's predictive performance.
+We adopt the Mean Squared Error (MSE) as the evaluation metric, which can be expressed as:

 where $\hat{y}_i$ is the output prediction.